Du4nG/SSG-2/content/posts/panacea/index.md

 \
 \
 \
-Either it was ridiculously cheap or ridiculously expensive, otherwise she wouldn’t be this excited, wearing that Asian‑mom‑just‑won‑a‑bargain face.
+Either it was ridiculously cheap, or ridiculously expensive, otherwise she wouldn’t be this excited, wearing that Asian‑mom‑just‑won‑a‑bargain face.
 \
 \
 \